Nemanja Mitrović (basketball): Canada

 Mitrovic attended training camps with both the Junior (2008) and Senior (2011) National Teams of Canada.
 In 2011, he travelled with the Senior team on an international tour to Europe to play games against France, Italy and Czech Republic.

 Bosnia & Herzegovina

 Mitrovic is currently a member of the Bosnia & Herzegovina National Team.
 In 2012, he was on the 12 man roster which qualified for Eurobasket 2013, finishing first in their group.
 In 5 games, he averaged 2.8 points per game in 8 minutes per game.
 In 2014, he was on the 12 man roster led by coach Duško Ivanović, which finished first in their group and qualified for EuroBasket 2015.
 In 4 games, he averaged 5.3 points and 3.3 rebounds in 19.3 minutes per game.

 Personal life

 Mitrović resides in Toronto, Canada.
-His father, Miroljub "Miki", played professionally in Europe for 18 years (1979–1997) in Yugoslavia, Israel and Russia.
+His father, Miroljub Mitrović, played professionally in Europe for 18 years (1979–1997) in Yugoslavia, Israel and Russia.
 He played for KK Bosna for 12 years under legendary coaches Svetislav Pešić and Bogdan Tanjević, among others, and was also a member of the Yugoslav national team.